MiamiOH-CSE274/Portfolio/README.md

 * The call stack (not to be confused with the stack data structure!)

 The call stack in C++ (and most other programming languages) is used to show the execution of local variables, parameters, and function calls.

+!the stack.
+Which variables live where and implications of that.
+Statically allocated variables live here.

 * The heap (not to be confused with the heap data structure!)